Red Star, Dinamo Zagreb lose in Champions League qualifiers

 Red Star’s loss in a penalty shootout to Omonia, after a 1-1 draw in Cyprus, ended the Serbian champion’s bid to advance through all four qualifying rounds into the group stage for a third straight year.

-Omonia won the shootout 4-2 after Australia defender Miloš Degenek and Italian forward Diego Falcinelli missed for Red Star.
+Omonia won the shootout 4-2 after Australia defender Miloš Degenek and Italian forward Diego Falcinelli failed from the spot for Red Star.

 Dinamo, which also played in the group stage last season, was eliminated 2-1 by Ferencváros in Budapest.